-At COP26, nations agree to speed climate action, but world remains off target
+At COP26, nations speed climate action but leave world still headed for dangerous warming

 “Hurry up please.
 It’s time.”

-Michael Birnbaum and Steven Mufson contributed to this report.
+Michael Birnbaum and Steven Mufson in Glasgow, Scotland, and Sammy Westfall and Abha Bhattarai in Washington contributed to this report.